-Acquired hypothyroidism can start early, such as during teenage years.
-The doctor may recommend Synthroid increase low thyroid hormone production.
+Acquired hypothyroidism can start early, such as during the teenage years.
+The doctor may recommend Synthroid to increase low thyroid hormone production.

 4. Iodine Deficiency

 The body needs trace minerals such as iodine to function well.
-It can prevent intellectual problems among babies during pregnancy and birth.
+It can prevent cognitive development problems among babies during pregnancy and birth.

 It is also necessary for the production of thyroid hormones.